 Table of Contents

-- Countries with no income tax, or
+- A country with no income tax; or

-- Countries with the territorial tax regime
+- A country with a territorial tax regime.

 Top 8 countries with no income tax